Flag of Uganda: History

-Symbolism
+Features on the Uganda flag

 The three colours are representative of native ethnic groups of Africa (black), Africa's sunshine (yellow), and African brotherhood (red being the colour of blood, through which all Africans are connected).
 The grey crowned crane is fabled for its gentle nature and was also the military badge of Ugandan soldiers during British rule.
 The raised leg of the crane symbolises the forward movement of the country.